stakater/grafana-cloud-ansible-operator/README.md

 ### What is Grafana Cloud?
 Grafana Cloud is a fully managed observability platform from Grafana Labs, providing a seamless experience across metrics, logs, and traces.
 Within Grafana Cloud, Grafana OnCall is a dedicated incident response coordination system, directly integrating with Grafana's alerting mechanism to manage on-call schedules, escalations, and incident tracking.

+### Problem

+Manually configuring Grafana OnCall on a cluster involves several complex steps, including creating accounts, configuring integrations, and editing configurations.
+This process is time-consuming, error-prone, and can lead to inconsistencies and misconfigurations if not done accurately.
+Automating these tasks with the Grafana Cloud Operator simplifies the setup, reduces errors, and ensures consistency across clusters.

 ### How the Operator Works